dullroar/ten-steps-to-linux-survival/README.md

 Now you know the answer to that "How will we ever use octal in real life?" question you asked in school!

-**Note:** For a script or executable file to be allowed to run, it ***must*** be marked as executable for one of the user, group or other entries.
+For a script or executable file to be allowed to run, it ***must*** be marked as executable for one of the user, group or other entries.
 The following should be insightful:

 ``` bash
 # echo "echo Hello world" > foo